-As an international student at Cornell you'll be well supported by our International Students and Scholars Office (ISSO).
-In addition, you'll find that Ithaca, New York is a friendly and vibrant small city.
+As an international student at Cornell you'll be well supported by the Summer Sessions office and a variety of campus resources.
+You'll also find that Ithaca, New York is a friendly and vibrant small city.
 You'll hear more than English spoken at Summer Session.
 And, we hope you'll share your culture with us.

 International students may be interested in these summer programs:

 - If your first language is not English, you may want to take the English for International Students and Scholars (EISS) program before beginning your studies.